Each of our seven events will offer something unique and challenging.

 1st=25 2nd=22 3rd=20 4th=18 5th=16 6th=15 7th=14 8th=13 9th=12 10th=11 11th=10 12th=9 13th=8 14th=7 15th=6 16th=5 17th=4 18th=3 19th=2 20th=1

-Points schedule overall awards.
+For the overall ranking only.
 Must ride silver or gold class to be eligible for overall awards.

 1st=40 2nd=35 3rd=31 4th=28 5th=26 6th=25 7th=24 8th=23 9th=22 10th=21 11th=20 12th=19 13th=18 14th=17 15th=16 16th=15 17th=14 18th=13 19th=12 20th=11 21th=10 22nd=9 23rd=8 24th=7 25th=6 26th=5 27th=4 28th=3 29th=2 30th=1